MESSY GRACE: HOW a PASTOR with GAY PARENTS LEARNED to LOVE OTHERS WITHOUT SACRIFICING CONVICTION (audiobook) by Caleb Kaltenbach

 Unabridged.

-I checked out this audiobook from my local library using the Overdrive app.
+I checked out the audiobook version of Messy Grace from my local library using the Overdrive app.
 I highly recommend this app, but it does have a small failing - it does not include any sort of reviews of the digital ebooks or audiobooks.
 It only includes the publisher's description and the publisher's description of this audiobook only tells part of the story.

 As the title says, Kaltenbach did indeed grow up with gay parents.
 They married young and divorced after a few years.
 His mother lived life as a married couple with another woman (this was pre-gay marriage) and his father lived as a closeted gay man.
 His mother hated Christians because of Westboro Baptist Church-type protesters, but to be fair to his mother, there are plenty of people that express the same thoughts that they publicly proclaim in private situations.
 Kaltenbach does not deny this - in fact he decries it throughout the book.